wp-plugins/giga-slider/readme.txt

 - Unlimited layers with image, video, audio, text or custom HTML content
 - more than 60 transition effects
 - Option to set Caption for each image
+- Ability to change font size of Slider Title and Description
+- Full Design Management
+- Support upon request in 24 hours

 == Installation ==